What Size Room Fits a King Bed and Tips for Small Spaces

 King-sized beds don’t all carry the same dimensions.
 For example, the Bering Sea Panel Bed measures 79 1/2"W x 88"L while the Muskegon Bed's king-sized version measures a much larger 86 3/4"W x 94 1/2"L. Even larger is the king-sized option for the Drummond Rustic Bed offering no less than the 94 1/2"W x 95 3/4"L of sleeping space.

-What Size Room Do You Need for a King Bed
+What is the Minimum Room Size You Need for a King Bed

 Determining the minimum room size for a king bed is a bit tricky.
 After all, not only do you need plenty of room to maneuver, but you’ll want to accommodate other bedroom furniture like dressers and nightstands, as well as have the ability to fully open doors and access closets.
 As a general rule of thumb, you’ll want at least 2.5’ of walkway area between the king-sized bed and the other furniture and walls.

 Based on this logic, a 12’x12’ room is ideal for a king-sized bed.
 You might manage with a slightly smaller space, like 12’x10’, but anything below that starts to feel tight.
-While 10’x10’ is the absolute minimum, it may leave little room for other furniture, making the space feel cramped for most people.
+10’x10’ is the absolute minimum dimensions for a king-size bed; still it may leave little room for other furniture, making the space feel cramped for most people.

 To see if a king-sized bed will comfortably fit in your bedroom, use painter's tape to outline its dimensions along with your other furniture.
 Walk around the space, open closet doors, and picture yourself pulling out dresser drawers to ensure you have enough room to move freely.
 If the bed is for you and your partner, think about whether both of you will be able to get in and out easily, and if there’s enough floor space to pass by one another without feeling cramped.